 A Healthcare Support Worker works as part of a team to deliver excellent and compassionate care to those who need it most.
 They will have a range of clinical duties to attend to, including monitoring health conditions, tracking overall recovery or rehabilitation of patients and their comfort and well-being.
 They will also act as a vital source of support for other healthcare team members, assisting in and/or implementing the patient’s care plan.

-Upon completion of the apprenticeship, apprentices will have the opportunity to work in a wide variety of organisations, including hospitals, community clinics, health centres, individual homes, nursing/care homes, hospices, mental health settings and GP surgeries, among others.
+Upon completion of the apprenticeship, Apprentices will have the opportunity to work in a wide variety of organisations, including hospitals, community clinics, health centres, individual homes, nursing/care homes, hospices, mental health settings and GP surgeries, among others.

 End-Point Assessment Components for the Healthcare Support Worker Apprenticeship

 - Knowledge Test